-German audiences will also see him as one of the co-stars in the multi-million dollar production of Hindenberg, scheduled to air in January, 2011 with worldwide release thereafter.
-Mr. Keach co-stars in the new FX series entitled, Lights Out, about a boxing family, where he plays the Dad-trainer of two boxing sons, played by Holt McCallany and Pablo Schreiber.
-The series, , is also scheduled to air in January, 2011.
+German audiences will also see him as one of the co-stars in the multi-million dollar production of Hindenburg: The Last Flight (2011), scheduled to air in January, 2011 with worldwide release thereafter.
+Mr. Keach co-stars in the new FX series entitled Lights Out (2011) about a boxing family, where he plays the Dad-trainer of two boxing sons played by Holt McCallany and Pablo Schreiber.
+The series is also scheduled to air in January, 2011.
 Keach returns to the New York stage at the start of the 2011 in Jon Robin Baitz's new play, "Other Desert Cities," at the Lincoln Center.

 Capping his heralded accomplishment on the live stage of putting his own stamp on some of the theatre world's most revered and challenging roles over the past year when he headed the national touring company cast of "Frost/Nixon," portraying Richard M. Nixon, bringing still another riveting characterization to the great legit stages of Los Angeles, Chicago, Boston, the nation's capitol and other major cities.
 He won his second Best Actor Helen Hayes Award for his outstanding performance.
 His second triumphant portrayal of King Lear in the past three years, this time for the Shakespeare Theatre Company in the nation's capital earned reviews heard around the world, with resulting offers for him to repeat that giant accomplishment in New York, Los Angeles and even Beijing.

 Historical roles have always attracted him.
-In movies, he has played roles ranging from Martin Luther to Frank James.
+In movies he has played roles ranging from Martin Luther to Frank James.
 On television he has been Napoleon, Wilbur Wright, J. Robert Oppenheimer, Barabbas, Sam Houston, and Ernest Hemingway, for which he won a Golden Globe as Best Actor in a mini-series and was nominated for an Emmy in the same category.
-He played an eccentric painter, Mistral, in the Judith Krantz classic, Mistral's Daughter, a northern spy in the civil war special, The Blue and The Gray, more recently as the pirate Benjamin Hornigold in the Hallmark epic Blackbeard.
+He played an eccentric painter, Mistral, in the Judith Krantz classic, Mistral's Daughter (1984), a northern spy in the civil war special, The Blue and the Gray (1982), more recently as the pirate Benjamin Hornigold in the Hallmark epic Blackbeard (2006).

 Mr. Keach's Broadway credits include his Broadway debut, Indians, where he played Buffalo Bill and was nominated for a Tony award as Best Actor.
 He starred in Ira Levin's Deathtrap, the Pulitzer Prize winning Kentucky Cycle (for which he won his first Helen Hayes award as Best Actor), the Rupert Holmes one-man thriller, Solitary Confinement, where Mr. Keach played no less than six roles, all unbeknownst to the audience until the end of the play.
 In the musical theatre, he starred in the national tour of Barnum, played the King in Camelot for Pittsburgh's Civic Light Opera, and the King in The King and I, which he also toured in Japan.
 He starred in the Jon Robin Baitz play, Ten Unknowns, at the Mark Taper Forum in 2003.
 The LA Times said: "And then there's Keach.
 What a performance!
 How many actors can manage such thunder and such sweet pain.
 He's been away from the LA stage too long.
 Welcome back."